Peppermint

 • Chest tightness

 When smoked, peppermint may irritate your respiratory system.
 This can lead to coughing, throat soreness, or worsened asthma symptoms.
-Keep in mind that burning any plant material creates tar and compounds that can damage lung tissue over time.
+The menthol content creates a cooling sensation that some find overwhelming when inhaled directly.
+Keep in mind that burning any plant material creates tar and compounds that can affect lung tissue over time.
+Vaporizing at lower temperatures may reduce some of these risks.

 Who should avoid peppermint: